angryquiz/docs/README.md

 * https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container
 * Docker whale preferences - Adjust memory from 2GB to 4GB
 * docker stats (to view memory usage)
+* change jvm.options if needed on elasticsearch folder on the container.
+Change it from 2gb to 4gb

 ### Re-import data if ElasticSearch / Kibana has been rebuilt